-The District Department of Transportation (DDOT) is undertaking a planning study of the western portion of downtown to improve east-west travel for cyclists, pedestrians, and buses.
+The District Department of Transportation (DDOT) completed a planning study of the western portion of downtown to improve east-west travel for cyclists, pedestrians, and buses.
 The study area includes:

 - Pennsylvania Avenue NW between 17th Street and Washington Circle; and

 - H and I Streets NW between New York Avenue and Pennsylvania Avenue

 The purpose of this planning study is to do the following:

 - Engage the public;

 - Identify opportunities to improve the urban design, enhance the streetscape, and activate the public space along Pennsylvania Avenue NW between 17th Street and Washington Circle, including the addition of stormwater retention features;